pdjr-build/firmware-factory/modules/winint/README.md

 The top cover includes the NMEA bus connector (1) and three status LEDs (2).
-The cover is penetrated by two cable glands (3) which allow passage of switch and indicator connection cables.
+The cover is penetrated by two cable glands (3) which allow passage of sensor and relay connection cables.

 The top cover is released by pinching at (A) after which it can be lifted away from the the base to expose the printed circuit board (PCB).
-The PCB has connectors for sensors (4) and relay outputs (5).
+The PCB has connectors for sensor inputs (4) and relay outputs (5).
-A DIL switch (6) allows entry of a windlass instance number and finally, a jumper (7) allows connection of the NMEA cable shield to the module ground.
+A DIL switch (6) allows entry of a windlass instance number and a jumper (7) optionally connects the NMEA cable shield to the module ground plane.

 ### (1) NMEA bus connector

-The module uses an M12 circular female 5-pin industrial connector for NMEA connection.
+Connection to the host NMEA bus is implemented by an M12 female, 5-pin, industrial connector.
-Any standard compliant N2K drop cable will allow the module to be connected to a host NMEA bus through a T-connector.
+Any N2K standard compliant drop-cable will allow the module to be connected to a host NMEA bus through a T-connector.

 ### (2) Status LEDs